joshADE/react-nav-query-params/README.md

 // import the function from the package import { createNavManager } from "react-nav-query-params";

-export type PagesType = "route1" | "route2" | "route3";
+export type PagesType = "route1" | "route2" | "route3"; // could define strings or keys for your routes

+export const RouteStringMapping = {
+  Route1: "route1",
+  Route2: "route2",
+  Route3: "route3",
+} satisfies { [key in string]?: PagesType };

 // define the types of the query params that are passed or recieved in application
-// keys correspond to different pages or components (route key)
+// keys are strings correspond to different pages or components (route key)
 // values correspond to the name and type of the query params associated with route key

-export interface RouteMapping  {
+export interface QueryParamTypeMapping  {
-    "route1": {
+    [RouteStringMapping.Route1]: {
         param1: {[type in PagesType]?: boolean};
         param2: PagesType;
         param3: number[];
         param4: string;
         param9: {[type in PagesType]?: boolean};
     },
-    "route2": {
+    [RouteStringMapping.Route2]: {
         param5: boolean;
         param6: number;
     },
-    "route3": {
+    [RouteStringMapping.Route3]: {
         param7: "first" | "second" | "third";
         param8: string;
     }
 }

-// * there are limited types you can use with this package that are grouped into one of two
+// * there are limited types you can use with this package that are grouped into one
-// * categories based on how encoding/decoding is handled
+// * of two categories based on how encoding/decoding is handled
 // * simple types (SimpleType) => string | number | boolean | bigint
 // * complex types => Record<string, SimpleType> | Date | Array<SimpleType>
 // * encoding/decoding is done based on type key (a key associated with a specific type)